 Common Name: Darnel

-Lolium temulentum is a Annual up to 1.00 metres tall.
+Lolium temulentum is an annual plant that can grow up to 1.00 metres tall.

 The seed is not poisonous but it is often infected by a fungus which is very toxic.
 It is probably safer not to eat the seed because of the risk involved[